Roueple/wuwa-fanfic/chapters/Chapter-02-The-Silver-Haired-Girl.md

 But none of them seemed to see what I saw.

 She sat on the steps of the village hall, silver hair catching the lamplight like spun moonbeams.
+Her white dress seemed to glow in the evening light, making her look almost ethereal.
 Her eyes were the color of violets, deep and mysterious in a way that seemed impossible for a child our age.
 Her violin was handmade—I could see the careful craftsmanship even from a distance—but she played it like magic.

 That's when I saw it—the glow around her.